Italy is under partial lockdown. Some big companies say it's 'business as usual' - Local News 8

 Italy is under partial lockdown.
 Some big companies say it’s ‘business as usual’

-Some major Italian companies caught up in a sweeping coronavirus lockdown are insisting it’s “business as usual,” despite swingeing restrictions placed on much of the north of the country to contain Europe’s biggest outbreak.
+Some major Italian companies caught up in a sweeping coronavirus quarantine are insisting it’s “business as usual,” despite restrictions designed to contain Europe’s biggest outbreak.

-The lockdown puts the entire Lombardy region, home to the nation’s financial capital Milan, as well as 14 other provinces under travel restrictions.
-Schools, universities, theaters, cinemas, bars, and nightclubs have been closed, with the movement of more than 10 million people restricted.
+The quarantine, which initially included the Lombardy region, home to the nation’s financial capital Milan, as well as 14 other provinces, was extended late Monday to include the entire country.
+Schools, universities, theaters, cinemas, bars, and nightclubs have been closed, with the movement of Italy’s 60 million residents limited.

-While the restrictions are expected to take a toll on Italy’s already shrinking economy, some of the country’s biggest companies, including carmakers and fashion houses, said Monday that they are carrying on as usual.
+The restrictions are expected to take a heavy toll on Italy’s already shrinking economy.
+But some of the country’s biggest companies, including carmakers and fashion houses, were carrying on as usual just hours before the restrictions were expanded nationwide.

-Borsa Italiana, owned by the London Stock Exchange Group, said it is “operating normally” and has “robust business continuity arrangements in place” to ensure that markets can continue to function.
-The exchange’s benchmark stock index closed down 11.2% on Monday.
+Borsa Italiana, owned by the London Stock Exchange Group, said it was “operating normally” and has “robust business continuity arrangements in place” to ensure that markets can continue to function.
+The exchange’s benchmark stock index closed down 11.2% on Monday, but rebounded slightly in early trading on Tuesday.

-Supercar maker Ferrari, which is headquartered in one of the towns under lockdown, said that operations are continuing as usual.
-“This continuity is obviously subject to that of our suppliers with whom we are in constant contact,” the company said in a statement Monday, noting that it remains in “ongoing discussions” with authorities.
+Supercar maker Ferrari, which is headquartered in one of the towns placed under quarantine over the weekend, said Monday that operations were continuing as usual.
+“This continuity is obviously subject to that of our suppliers with whom we are in constant contact,” the company said in a statement, noting that it remains in “ongoing discussions” with authorities.

 A spokesperson for Italian eyewear conglomerate, Luxottica, which is headquartered in Milan and makes Ray-Ban and Oakley, said all its sites in the region are “up and running.”
 Similarly, sports retailer Esselunga, which has offices on the outskirts of Milan, said operations are running in “business as usual” mode.